-Sakya Monastery is a Buddhist monastery which is the center of Sakya sect in Tibet.
-Translated as the”grey soil,” as the location of the monastery in Bonbori hill.
-Founded by Konchock Gyelpo who was also the first Sakya Trizin in 1073 this monastery is historically rich.
 A boarding area and Mongolian architecture make this monastery different visually than other monasteries in Tibet.
 The main hall of this Gompa is huge and almost 6,000 square meters in area.
 With its area and strong designs, it has survived physically throughout the years.
-This monastery suffered some damages in the Cultural Revolution of China.
+This monastery suffered some damage in the Cultural Revolution of China.

 One of the religiously and historically important components of Sakya Monastery is the repository of scriptures in Pattra leaves.
 One of the ancient forms of storing information, this monastery also has about 20 volumes of such scriptures.
-Mainly written in Tibetan, Mongolian and Sanskrit these scriptures are of great historical importance.
-Being stored in a high cold place to prevent rotting, these relics are the treasures of Tibetan Buddhism.
+Mainly written in Tibetan, Mongolian, and Sanskrit these scriptures are of great historical importance.
+Being stored in a highly cold place to prevent rotting, these relics are the treasures of Tibetan Buddhism.

 Major Attractions

--Main chanting hall
+Main chanting hall

--Sutra hall(library)
+Sutra hall(library)

--Shrines and Pagodas in its periphery
+Shrines and Pagodas in its periphery

 We are what we stand now by the recommended and associations Associate & Trusted by